MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective_milestone1.md

 - Still needs to improve the skill of conducting preliminary research before formulating a question.
 - Returned Bernard the cat to its owners

+### Cyne

+- Due to time zone differences, I was unable to attend most team meetings, which limited my ability to participate in synchronous discussions.
+- I am currently managing some personal challenges, which have affected my ability to contribute as fully as I intended during this milestone.
+- Despite this, I’ve been keeping up with the project’s progress and am looking forward to contributing more consistently in the next phase.
+- I appreciate my team’s flexibility and support, and I plan to better coordinate my availability and communication for upcoming milestones.